mckamey/jsonfx-v1/trunk/JsonFx2/src/JsonFx/Readme.txt

 - interfaces extensible to other serialization formats/engines for building RESTful services
 - allows continually be deserializing objects off an open streamed socket like Comet

-TODO:
-- find best intermediate format to be able to cross-serialize between formats
-- check for graph cycles in JsonWriter using a stack while walking: [check stack, push, visit children, pop]

 Same as v1.x
 - fast
 - supports .NET Framework 2.0 and above